Calm and welcoming therapy room in Glasgow

 Payment

-Payment is made by bank transfer.
-Payment is required at least 24 hours before the session to confirm and secure your appointment.
+Payment is made by bank transfer, required at least 24 hours before the session.
 Bank details will be provided in advance.

 Cancellations